valdivj/Gstreamer_KinectV2/README.md

 17.$cmake CmakeLists.txt

-18.$make -j4  # be pationt with this one its  really works the nano
+18.$make -j4  # be patient with this one its  really works the nano

 19.$sudo make install